 Let’s start with a question first.
 You do have backups right?
 I mean for everything?
 Not just your pictures and videos on your phone.
 I’m talking about documents, configurations, settings, online passwords, emails, you know, the IMPORTANT stuff.

-Well know that we know that you don’t (shame on you), lets see what Synology NAS can do for you in terms of keeping your important data safe.
-Specifically I will focus on a more business end of the spectrum and talk about snapshots today.
+Well know that we know that you don’t (shame on you), lets's see what Synology NAS can do for you in terms of keeping your important data safe.
+Specifically, I will focus on a more business end of the spectrum and talk about snapshots today.

-Keep in mind that this does not necessarily needs to be a business topic, because as long as you have a NAS that supports snapshot package there is no reason not to use it.
+Keep in mind that this does not necessarily need to be a business topic because as long as you have a NAS that supports the snapshot package there is no reason not to use it.

 Also, this is another, separate package and scenario, that has nothing to do with my previous article: 3-2-1 > Active Backup.
-There I talked about an Active Backup for Business package (that also doesn’t mean its for business use only!) and showed a few methods how you can use that tool to keep you data safe.
+There I talked about an Active Backup for Business package (that also doesn’t mean it's for business use only!) and showed a few methods of how you can use that tool to keep your data safe.

 Now, what is a snapshot and how is it different from your usual copy backup that you transfer your data on a USB stick or NAS?
 Well, let's run this through an example.
-Suppose you are infected with a modern version of malware, a crypto virus.
-What will happen is that all your data will be encrypted and if your USB drive that you have your backup on (or your NAS for that matter) is plugged in you computer (or accessible on the network), chances are your data will get encrypted and that will be it.
+Suppose you are infected with a modern version of a malware, a cryptovirus.
+What will happen is that all your data will be encrypted and if your USB drive that you have your backup on (or your NAS for that matter) is plugged in your computer (or accessible on the network), chances are your data will get encrypted and that will be it.

-The only way to get it back is 1) paying the ransom to get the unlock solution (don’t do this!) or 2) restore from backup.
+The only way to get it back is 1) paying the ransom to get the unlock solution (don’t do this!) or 2) restoring from backup.
 Now, if that is your only backup, then you are done, right?
-Same thing applies to your NAS.
-If your data is stored on your NAS and that folder gets encrypted its game over.
+The same thing applies to your NAS.
+If your data is stored on your NAS and that folder gets encrypted it's game over.
 Unless you have a proper backup.

-Most people think that running all your data on a RAID array setup on your NAS is backup.
+Most people think that running all your data on a RAID array set up on your NAS is backup.
 IT IS NOT!
-RAID is not a backup, its just a redundancy solutions so you don’t have to stop working if one drive for example dies (and they will).
+RAID is not a backup, it's just a redundancy solution so you don’t have to stop working if one drive for example dies (and they will).
 Having all your data on your NAS without a proper backup of that same data is just the same as keeping it all on your computer.
 Period.

 When would this be useful?
-Well let say that you are running a database on your NAS, or lots of documents that are edited of a NAS.
-In any case, changes to those files are done on the client side of things but then saved back on the NAS where they “live”.
+Well, let's say that you are running a database on your NAS, or lots of documents that are edited of a NAS.
+In any case, changes to those files are done on the client-side of things but then saved back on the NAS where they “live”.
 If anything happens to them, again, game over, unless you have a backup of those files.
-This is were most of users get in trouble.
-They keep that data on the NAS (multiple disk, RAID, etc) but in fact if that’s the only place that you have that data on, you are taking a huge risk.
+This is where most users get in trouble.
+They keep that data on the NAS (multiple disks, RAID, etc) but in fact, if that’s the only place that you have that data on, you are taking a huge risk.

 Snapshot and replication package

-With the introduction of BTRFS file system in DSM, Synology has changed some of their backup apps and offered some new ones.
+With the introduction of the BTRFS file system in DSM, Synology has changed some of its backup apps and offered some new ones.
 One of them is Snapshot & Replication